Alpha Arrestin

 Figure 1: Structure of the human α-arrestin TXNIP (accession Q9H3M7) predicted by AlphaFold.
 Blue and yellow portions highlight the conserved N- and C-terminal arrestin-fold domains, respectively.
 The gray region shows residues that make up the C-terminal tail region which contains the ^{L}/_{P}PxY motifs responsible for binding ubiquitin ligases.

-The arrestin family of proteins is subdivided into α-arrestins (also referred to as arrestin-related trafficking adaptors (ARTs) or arrestin-like yeast proteins (ALYs) in yeast or ARRDCs (arrestin domain containing proteins) in mammals, β-arrestins (also referred to as visual and non-visual arrestins) and Vps26-like arrestins proteins.
-The α-Arrestins are an ancestral branch of the larger arrestin family of proteins and they are conserved across eukaryotes but are best characterized in the budding yeast Saccharomyces cerevisiae; to-date there are 6 α-arrestins identified in mammalian cells (arrestin-domain containing proteins [ARRDC]1-5 and thioredoxin interacting protein [TXNIP]) and 14 α-arrestins identified in the budding yeast Saccharomyces cerevisiae.
+The arrestin family of proteins is subdivided into α-arrestins (also referred to as arrestin-related trafficking adaptors (ARTs) or arrestin-like yeast proteins (ALYs) in yeast or ARRDCs (arrestin domain containing proteins) in mammals, β-arrestins (also referred to as visual and non-visual arrestins) and Vps26-like arrestin proteins.
+The α-Arrestins are an ancestral branch of the larger arrestin family of proteins and they are conserved across eukaryotes but are best characterized in the budding yeast Saccharomyces cerevisiae; as of 2026 there are six α-arrestins identified in mammalian cells (arrestin-domain containing proteins [ARRDC]1-5 and thioredoxin interacting protein [TXNIP]) and 14 α-arrestins identified in the budding yeast Saccharomyces cerevisiae.
 The yeast α-arrestin family comprises Ldb19/Art1, Ecm21/Art2, Aly1/Art6, Aly2/Art3, Rod1/Art4, Rog3/Art7, Art5, Csr2/Art8, Rim8/Art9, Art10, Bul1, Bul2, Bul3 and Spo23.
 The best characterized α-arrestin function to date is their endocytic regulation of plasma membrane proteins, including G-protein coupled receptors (GPCRs) and nutrient transporters (reviewed in). α-Arrestins control endocytosis of these membrane proteins in response to cellular stressors, including nutrient or metal ion excess.

 Structure

-All members of the arrestin protein family possess two arrestin-fold domains consisting of 7 anti-parallel beta-sheets assembled into a β-sandwich structure. β-arrestins contain a polar core flanked on both sides by the arrestin N- and C-terminal fold domains.
+All members of the arrestin protein family possess two arrestin-fold domains consisting of seven anti-parallel beta-sheets assembled into a β-sandwich structure. β-arrestins contain a polar core flanked on both sides by the arrestin N- and C-terminal fold domains.
 They also contain domains responsible for binding components of the endocytic machinery (i.e. a clathrin binding box and an AP-2 binding site).
 These key structural features allow for β-arrestins to regulate endocytic turnover of G-protein coupled receptors (GPCRs) expressed at the mammalian plasma membrane.
 It is unclear if α-arrestins lack each of these structural features thought to distinguish the β-arrestins from the α-arrestins.
 However, α-arrestins directly bind clathrin adaptor complex proteins and until more extensive structural and interaction studies of α-arrestins are performed, we will not know the degree of conservation for these functional features.
 A distinguishing characteristic in the α-arrestins is the presence of a Leucine/Proline-Proline-x-Tyrosine (L/PPXY where x represents any amino acid) consensus motif that extends from the C-terminal arrestin-fold domain.
 In yeast α-arrestins, these L/PPXY motifs bind to WW domains found in a variety of proteins including the ubiquitin ligase Rsp5, which is a member of the NEDD4 ubiquitin ligase family.
 In yeast, these motifs are required for α-arrestin-mediated endocytosis of membrane proteins.
 Analogously, binding of mammalian α-arrestins with NEDD4-family ubiquitin ligases is required for ARRDC protein trafficking.